 Even though these photos do not have any people or moving objects in them, they still manage to tell us stories through their imagery alone without words being involved at all!
 This is what makes them narratives – you can see pictures where there aren’t any, but you still get the sense of what’s happening in them!

 Why so many people are drawn to this type of photography

 Photo narratives are more personal than other types of photo projects.
 For this reason, many people find them to be more appealing because they allow the photographer entrance into their lives.

 The images in these photos can be shown without words which draws people into their story.
-They seem like secrets that the photographer is comfortable with sharing.
+They seem like secrets that the photographer is comfortable sharing.
 A viewer of these images may wonder if they will ever experience what it’s like to see life through this person’s eyes.
 By looking at the photos, you’re given a sense of getting closer to the photographer who took them and understanding how they live.
 This type of intimate relationship allows viewers to feel safe with the photographer and able to relate stories with them on a new level.

 An added bonus for photographers who are looking to make a name for themselves is that publishing images on social media platforms like Instagram have helped many people get noticed.
 The fact that photo narratives can be told without words makes them easy for anyone who does not speak the same language or read in whatever key your photos were taken, to understand and appreciate what they’re seeing.

 How you can start with your phone or camera today!

 You don’t have to have expensive cameras to take narrative photos.
 Narrative photography can be done on just your phone!
 All you have to do is find a good setting for the photo that will tell the story of what you are trying to convey.
 There are different tools that can help you edit your photos in order to make them look more professional.
 You can also use filters in order to change the mood of the photo depending on what it is that you are trying to share about your day-to-day life.

 Narrative Photography Ideas